What to Expect

 Do I need a doctor’s referral?

-No, you do not need a doctor's referral for physiotherapy, as physiotherapists are primary health care providers.
+No, doctor's referral is not required for physiotherapy services as physiotherapists are primary health care providers.
 However, some insurance plans require a doctor's note in order to submit your receipts for coverage.

 Will my extended health insurance cover my visit?